Sparking innovation and resilience.

 Circuitry

-Lower School students use circuitry by making light up greeting cards for delivery to children at a local hospital.
+Lower School students learn circuitry by making light up greeting cards for children at a local hospital.

 Science